thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-011-news-announcements.md

 If this proposal is accepted, the following tasks must be completed:

+- [ ] Process tasks
+  - [ ] News team composition
-- [ ] Set up the site folder
+  - [ ] Naming conventions/content strategy (including "is 'news' the right header for this?")
   - [ ] Document process for posting
+  - [ ] Content moderation policies
   - [ ] Document the subsite's purpose and content guidelines
+- [ ] Technical tasks
+  - [ ] Layout design
+  - [ ] Code execution (beyond anything the Tech Team wishes included in this proposal, as notes or requirements)
+  - [ ] Set up the site infrastruction

 ## Votes